 All three venues were built to state-of-the-art standards via partnership between the Indianapolis Parks and Recreation Dept. and the Lilly Endowment.
 The Major Taylor Velodrome (MTV) alone was a bit of an engineering marvel, having been strategically nestled into the side of a knoll that blends seamlessly atop a natural flood plain.

 Just five years later in 1987, the tenth Pan American Games ascended upon the Circle City and the Veldorome.
-Other noteable events hosted at MTV include the 1982 US Olympic Festival, Junior Track Nationals in 1992, 1999, and 2002; Elite Track Nationals in 1985, 1993, 1994 and 1995; Masters Track Nationals in 2000, 2005, and 2013; and Collegiate Track Nationals in 1993, 1998, 2003, 2006, 2010, 2011, and 2014.
+Other noteable events hosted at MTV include the 1982 US Olympic Festival, Junior Track Nationals in 1992, 1999, and 2002; Elite Track Nationals in 1985, 1993, 1994 and 1995; Masters Track Nationals in 2000, 2005, 2013, and 2016; and Collegiate Track Nationals in 1993, 1998, 2003, 2006, 2010, 2011, 2014, and 2017.

 Unfortunately, in recent years the venue suffered a slow and steady decline in both usage and condition.
 However, the MTV’s saving grace may just be that the track did serve as an impetus for neighboring Marian University to form a USA Cycling collegiate cycling team in 1992.
 Now 30 National Cycling Team Championships later, the 2,400-student, Catholic liberal arts institution has come to the aid of the MTV.

 Joining with Indy Parks and the City of Indianapolis, Marian University has led the charge to resurrect the Velodrome as a part of the comprehensive Indy Cycloplex facility.
 Together, these entities are creating a new, brighter history for the property.